Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: Introduction

 In this work, we seek to provide a comprehensive overview of the theory of asymptotically shear-free NGCs, as well as their physical applications to both flat and asymptotically-flat spacetimes.
 The resulting theoretical framework unites ideas from many areas of relativistic physics and has a crossover with several areas of mathematics, which had previously appeared short of physical applications.

-The main mathematical tool used in our description of $\mathfrak{I}^{+}$ is the Newman--Penrose (NP) formalism~\cite{NPF}.
+The main mathematical tool used in our description of $\mathfrak{I}^{+}$ is the Newman--Penrose (NP), or Spin-Coefficient (SC), formalism~\cite{NPF}.
 Spherical functions are expanded in spin-$s$ tensor harmonics~\cite{Spins}; in our approximations only the $l = 0,1,2$ harmonics are retained.
 Basically, the detailed calculations should be considered as expansions around the Reissner--Nordstr\"{o}m metric, which is treated as zeroth order; all other terms being small, i.e., at least first order.
 We retain terms only to second order.

-In Section~\ref{foundations}, we give a brief review of Penrose's conformal null infinity $\mathfrak{I}$ along with an exposition of the NP formalism and its application to asymptotically-flat spacetimes.
+In Section~\ref{foundations}, we give a brief review of Penrose's conformal null infinity $\mathfrak{I}$ along with an exposition of the NP formalism and its application to Maxwell theory and asymptotically-flat spacetimes.
 There is then a description of $\mathfrak{I}^{+}$, the stage on which most of our calculations take place.
-The Bondi \textit{mass aspect} (a function on $\mathfrak{I}^{+}$) is defined from the asymptotic Weyl tensor.
-From it we obtain the physical identifications of the Bondi mass and linear momentum.
+The Bondi \textit{mass aspect} (a function on $\mathfrak{I}^{+}$) is defined by the asymptotic Weyl tensor and asymptotic shear; from it we obtain the physical identifications of the Bondi mass and linear momentum.
 Also discussed is the asymptotic symmetry group of $\mathfrak{I}^{+}$, the Bondi--Metzner--Sachs (BMS) group~\cite{Bondi, Sachs, BMS, BMS2}.
 The Bondi mass and linear momentum become basic for the physical identification of the complex center-of-mass world line.
-For its pedagogical value and prominence in what follows, we review Maxwell theory in the spin-coefficient (SC) formalism.

 Section~\ref{shear-free-NGC} contains the detailed analysis of shear-free NGCs in Minkowski spacetime.
 This includes the identification of the flat space GCFs from which all regular shear-free congruences can be found.
 We also show the intimate connection between the flat space GCFs, the (homogeneous) good-cut equation, and $\mathbb{M}_{\mathbb{C}}$.
 As applications, we investigate the UCF associated with asymptotically-vanishing Maxwell fields and in particular the shear-free congruences associated with the Li\'{e}nard--Wiechert (and complex Li\'{e}nard--Wiechert) fields.
 This allows us to identify a real (and complex) center-of-charge world line, as mentioned earlier.